 As required by the Executive Order and to the extent practicable, the proposed rule incorporates existing definitions, procedures, remedies, and enforcement processes under the Fair Labor Standards Act (FLSA), the Service Contract Act (SCA), and the Davis-Bacon Act (DBA).

-The NPRM published on June 17, 2014 (79 FR 34568) in the Federal Register and interested parties are invited to submit written comments on the proposed rule at www.regulations.gov.
+The NPRM published on June 17, 2014 (79 FR 34568) in the Federal Register and invited interested parties to submit written comments on the proposed rule at www.regulations.gov.

-On July 8, 2014, the U.S. Department of Laborís Wage and Hour Division published a notice to extend the comment period (See 79 FR 38478).
-Comments must be received on or before July 28, 2014.
-Only comments received during the comment period identified in the Federal Register published version of the Notice of Proposed Rulemaking will be considered part of the rulemaking record.
+On July 8, 2014, the U.S. Department of Laborís Wage and Hour Division published a notice to extend the comment period (See 79 FR 38478) to July 28, 2014.
+The comment period is now closed.
+Only comments received during the comment period identified in the Federal Register published version of the Notice of Proposed Rulemaking are considered part of the rulemaking record, and may be viewed at www.regulations.gov.